Charles Merivale: Personal life

 Merivale married Judith Mary Sophia Frere, youngest daughter of George Frere in 1850.
 Their son John Herman Merivale was the first English professor of mining.
 Their daughter Sophia Merivale was the first female councillor elected in Oxford town council in November 1907.
+On Thursday 9 October 1879, Merivale and his daughter Sophia spoke at the unveiling of an obelisk in Wadesmill, to commemorate the spot where Thomas Clarkson first resolved to dedicate himself to the abolition of the slave trade.

 Death

 Merivale died at Ely at the age of 85.
 There is a memorial to him in Ely Cathedral and St Mary's Church, Lawford.